Biden to recognize atrocities against Armenians as genocide

 Biden to recognize atrocities against Armenians as genocideNew

 WASHINGTON (AP) — President Joe Biden plans to follow through on a campaign pledge to formally recognize that atrocities committed against the Armenian people by the Ottoman Empire more than a century ago in modern-day Turkey were genocide.
-That’s according to U.S. officials familiar with the president’s deliberations who spoke on the condition of anonymity to describe his plans.
-Biden spoke to Turkish President Recep Tayyip Erdogan on Friday in anticipation of his plan to describe the killings and deportations of hundreds of thousands of Armenians as genocide in a proclamation marking Armenian Genocide Remembrance Day on Saturday.
+That’s according to U.S. officials familiar with the president’s deliberations.
+Biden informed Turkish President Recep Tayyip Erdogan on Friday of his plan to describe the killings and deportations of hundreds of thousands of Armenians as genocide in a proclamation marking Armenian Genocide Remembrance Day on Saturday.
 U.S. presidents for decades have avoided using the term “genocide” to avoid alienating Turkey.